November 19-21, 2020

 Submissions from the fields of accounting, economics, law, public policy, and tax administration are encouraged.
 Our program committee includes experts in all fields.

 Members and non-members are invited to submit individual papers to be integrated into sessions, proposals for complete sessions of papers, and proposals for panel discussions.
-The submission deadline is June 8, 2020.
-Decisions concerning the inclusion of papers and sessions will be announced in July 2020.
+The submission deadline has now passed and decisions concerning the inclusion of papers and sessions will be announced in July 2020.
 All presenters, including members of panel discussions, must then register and pay a conference registration fee.

 Members and non-members are also invited to volunteer to be a discussant or a session chair.
 Decisions concerning discussants and session chairs will be made at a later date.
 All discussants and session chairs must then register and pay a conference registration fee.